merdok/homebridge-webos-tv/README.md

 Wheter the channel control service is enabled. **Default: true**
 - `mediaControl` [optional]
 Wheter the media control service is enabled.
 Buttons: play, pause, stop, rewind, fast forward. **Default: false**
-- `appSwitch` [optional]
-Wheter the app switch service is enabled.
-This allows to create switches for the apps of your choice.
-To get the app ID simply open an app on your TV and check the homebridge console.
-The app ID of the opened app will be printed. **Default: "" (disabled)**
-  - Set an array of app IDs as the value
-  - External sources are also apps and can be used as app switches, available sources:
-    - *com.webos.app.livetv*
-    - *com.webos.app.hdmi1*
-    - *com.webos.app.hdmi2*
-    - *com.webos.app.hdmi3*
-    - *com.webos.app.externalinput.component*
-    - *com.webos.app.externalinput.av1*
-  - Apps can also be started when the TV is off, in that case an attempt to power on the TV and switch to the chosen app will be made
 - `channelButtons` [optional]
 Wheter the channel buttons service is enabled.
 This allows to create switches for the channels of your choice.
 This way you can quickly switch between favorite channels. **Default: "" (disabled)**
   - Set an array of channel numbers as the value